-&lt;sup>1 Juvenile Delinquency proceedings are designated as non-criminal pursuant to Welfare and Institutions Code section 203.
+&lt;sup>2 Juvenile Delinquency proceedings are designated as non-criminal pursuant to Welfare and Institutions Code section 203.

-- f.
-Any evidence to be offered should be submitted to the appropriate clerk's office in advance of the hearing. - 4.
-Remote Appearances in Juvenile Dependency Proceedings: - a.
+- e.
+Remote appearances are permitted pursuant to Family Code section 6308 and Penal Code section 18123. - f.
+Any evidence to be offered should be submitted to the appropriate clerk's office in advance of the hearing.

+4.5.
+Remote Appearances in Juvenile Dependency Proceedings:

+- a.
 All statutory confidentiality requirements applicable to Juvenile Dependency proceedings held in person apply equally to remote proceedings. - b.
 Notwithstanding the rule regarding remote trials or evidentiary hearings in non-criminal matters, a judicial officer may not require a party to appear remotely in a Juvenile Dependency matter, and a witness, including a party providing testimony, may only appear remotely with the consent of all parties. - c.
 Any proceeding may be conducted in whole or in part as a remote proceeding, and any person entitled to be present, not only a named party or person subject to discovery, may appear remotely absent an order granting a request by a party to compel the physical presence of a witness. - d.
 Any person entitled to be present under rule 5.530(b) or authorized by court order, other than witnesses, may request to appear remotely using any means, oral or written, that is reasonably calculated to ensure receipt by the court no later than the time the case is called for hearing. - e.
 Notwithstanding the other provisions of this Local Rule, California Rule of Court, or Code of Civil Procedure section 367.75, a party may ask the Court to appear remotely without notice or a timely request.
-The Court may permit the remote appearance upon a finding of good cause, unforeseen circumstances, or that allowing the remote appearance would promote access to justice. - J. Remote Appearances in Criminal Proceedings: - 1.
-Criminal proceedings include all Traffic, Misdemeanor, and Felony matters. - 2.
+The Court may permit the remote appearance upon a finding of good cause, unforeseen circumstances, or that allowing the remote appearance would promote access to justice.

+Remote Appearances in Criminal Proceedings:

+- 1. Criminal proceedings include all Traffic, Misdemeanor, and Felony matters. - 2.
 Remote appearances will be authorized for good cause only on a case-by-case basis.
 Requests to appear remotely are to be submitted to the clerk's office at least two (2) business days in advance of the hearing, or as soon as circumstances necessitating the request are known to the requesting party.